Updated: Feb 23

 In the past, many people thought of sharks as mindless, soulless, eating-machines, but in recent years we are becoming increasingly aware that sharks are very cognitively advanced, and capable of complex and dynamic social relationships.
 We are only just beginning to scratch the surface of understanding how their remarkable and complicated social lives work...

 Sharks form social groups for many different reasons.
 For some species, like the great white (Carcharodon carcharias), groups only form transiently, when solitary sharks happen upon each other at a rare event, like scavenging on a whale carcass.
 For other species, like the scalloped hammerhead (Sphyrna lewini), non-permanent groups form for the purposes of mating.
 On the other hand, there are many species of sharks which live permanently in social groups.
-For some, the basking shark (Cetorhinus maximus) grey reef sharks (Carcharhinus amblyrinchos) for instance, do so because it offers them improved foraging opportunities (To learn more, check out You've Got a Friend in Me).
-Others, like the lesser spotted catshark (Scyliorhinus canicula), group because it provides them protection from predators (Springer, 1967).
+For some, the basking shark (Cetorhinus maximus) grey reef sharks (Carcharhinus amblyrinchos) for instance, do so because it offers them improved foraging opportunities (to learn more, check out You've Got a Friend in Me).
+Others, like the lesser spotted catshark (Scyliorhinus canicula), group because it provides them protection from predators (Springer, 1967; Jacoby et al, 2012).

 Social groups are able to function, as each individual benefits from membership in the gang, yet there are always also costs associated with group living, like the increased competition for food resources, space and mates.
-This is known as a "trade-off" (Jacoby et al, 2010).
+This is known as a "trade-off" (Jacoby et al, 2010; Jacoby et al, 2012).

-Many species of sharks also separate into sub-groups based on their size or sex (known as "size-" and "sexual segregation" respectively).
+Many species of sharks also separate into sub-groups based on their age or sex (known as "size-" and "sexual segregation" respectively).
 They do so because even other members of their own species can be a threat!
 Smaller sharks live in different habitats to the larger, older animals, so they do not have such high competition for food and to avoid becoming food themselves!
+(Jacoby et al, 2012).

 Within the older individuals, females also often separate themselves from males to avoid "sexual harassment".
 The cost of reproduction is different between males and females; male sharks have limited investment in their offspring, whilst the female must devote significant resources to breeding.
-Whatsmore, shark sex can be quite violent, with much biting and thrashing, which can cause injury to the female.
-Therefore, whilst it benefits a male shark to mate many times, with as many different partners as possible, the female strategy is to only mate at the right time with the right male (Jacoby et al, 2010).
-To learn more you can read Fifty Shades of White.
+Whatsmore, shark sex can be quite violent, with much biting and thrashing, which can cause injury to the female (to learn more you can read Fifty Shades of White).
+Therefore, whilst it benefits a male shark to mate many times, with as many different partners as possible, the female strategy is to only mate at the right time with the right male (Jacoby et al, 2010; Jacoby et al, 2012).).

 In order to ensure a female makes the most of any potentially risky mating sessions she does partake in, these catsharks are able to store sperm and delay internal fertilisation until the optimum moment!
 This maximises their individual "fitness" - avoiding injury, whilst also ensuring successful reproduction (Jacoby et al, 2010).
 Pretty savvy ladies!

 In order to better understand how the complex societies of the lesser spotted catshark are able to remain stable, scientists have studied the bonds between individual sharks.
-They have discovered that catsharks form consistent, long-term social bonds with specific individuals in their group (each individual shark is shown as a letter on the diagrams and their interactions between each other are given by the lines; darker lines means there was a stronger interaction between these two sharks).
+They have discovered that catsharks form consistent, long-term social bonds with specific individuals in their group (on the diagram below, each individual shark is shown as a letter on and their interactions between each other are given by the lines; darker lines means there was a stronger interaction between these two sharks).
 Different social networks of catsharks (represented by each circle in the diagram below) were able to remain stable throughout time, due to consistent interactions between certain individuals (Jacoby et al, 2010).